ISeeBugsEverywhere/LinuxOscilloscope/README.md

 **LO** gets data just from active channels - at first, you need to activate at least one.
 Is it possible to obtain data continuously, by checking a box *Live update*.

+*correct zero level* - feature useful to TOF/XTOF measurements.
+If you don't know anything about TOF or XTOF - this feature is useless for you.
+It subtracts a part of signal from a whole signal.
+A part is on left side of trigger.

+A simple math can be done with a signal(s): multiplication, subtraction, division ...:
+$$ y\cdot np.pi \cdot 25 $$
+where - y: signal from a channel. this equation will be applied onto all signals from all channels!